 After curing the meat, make sure to boil the pastrami for half an hour, then totally replace the water with fresh, or it will be too salty.

 The trickiest part is smoking the pastrami.
-I do it a short amount of time so the meat doesn't dry out too much.
+I do it for a short amount of time so the meat doesn't dry out too much.
 Add the meat once the wood chips start smoking.
-Smoking makes the meat so flavorful, it's worth it.
+Smoking makes the meat so flavorful, that it's worth it.

 If you have a large enough grill with room to spare, then add a few links of sausage around the brisket -- no sense wasting any of that smoking space!

 Pastrami in the Oven using a Corned Beef